IIIF/api/source/api/presentation/3.0/index.md

 ##### height
 The height of a canvas or content resource.
 For content resources, the value is in pixels.
 For canvases, the value does not have a unit.
 In combination with the width, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one. {: .changed}
+ * A canvas _SHOULD_ have exactly one height, and _MUST NOT_ have more than one.
+If it has a height, it _MUST_ also have a width.
+   {: .changed}
  * Content resources _MAY_ have exactly one height, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a height.

 ##### width
 The width of a canvas or content resource.
 For content resources, the value is in pixels.
 For canvases, the value does not have a unit.
 In combination with the height, it conveys an aspect ratio for the space in which content resources are located.

- * A canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one. {: .changed}
+ * A canvas _SHOULD_ have exactly one width, and _MUST NOT_ have more than one.
+If it has a width, it _MUST_ also have a height.
+   {: .changed}
  * Content resources _MAY_ have exactly one width, given in pixels, if appropriate.
  * Other resource types _MUST NOT_ have a width.

 ##### duration
+{: .changed}
-The duration of a canvas or content resource, given in seconds.
+The duration of a canvas or content resource, given in seconds as a non-negative floating point number.

  * A canvas _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
  * Content resources _MAY_ have exactly one duration, and _MUST NOT_ have more than one.
  * Other resource types _MUST NOT_ have a duration.
+{: .changed}

 ##### viewingDirection
 The direction that a sequence of canvases _SHOULD_ be displayed to the user.
 Possible values are specified in the table below.